-- 1. respect the overall design, size, appearance, scale, height and mass of the host dwelling and remain visually and functionally subservient to it; - 2. use external facing materials which complement the materials of the host dwelling; - 3. ensure no significant and adverse impact on the amenity of neighbouring residents; and - 4. ensure the effects of any significant increased run-off from rainwater arising from any additional hard surfaced area created by the extension can be adequately mitigated.

-269. It is important to us that smaller homes are not lost due to large or inappropriate extensions.
+- 1. They respect the overall design, size, appearance, scale, height and mass of the host dwelling and remain visually and functionally subservient to it; - 2.
+They use external facing materials which complement the materials of the host dwelling; - 3.
+They ensure no significant and adverse impact on the amenity of neighbouring residents; and - 4.
+They ensure the effects of any significant increased runoff from rainwater arising from any additional hard surfaced area created by the extension can be adequately mitigated. - 260.
+It is important to us that smaller homes are not lost due to large or inappropriate extensions.
+Policy D5 applies to both individual planning applications and to any potential cumulative effects.